peterdongan/UndoService/README.md

         }
 ```

+Refer to the unit test project in the source repository for examples of other features.

 ## Public Interfaces
 * IStateTracker is used to record changes to state.
 It is implemented by UndoService.
 * IUndoRedo is used to execute Undo and Redo operations.
 It is implemented by UndoService and UndoServiceAggregate.